Azure-Samples/smartbulkcopy/README.md

 SELECT * FROM <sourceTable> WHERE ABS(CAST(%%PhysLoc%% AS BIGINT)) % <logical-partitions-count> = <n>
 ```

-*PLEASE NOTE* that the physical position of a row may change at any time if there is any activity on the database (updates, index reorgs) so it is recommended that this approach is used only in three cases:
+*PLEASE NOTE* that the physical position of a row may change at any time if there is any activity on the database (updates, index reorgs, etc...) so it is recommended that this approach is used only in three cases:

 1. You're absolutely sure there is no activity of any kind on the source database, or
 2. You're using a database snapshot as the source database